Annie Get Your Gun (musical): Notable replacements

 While Peters was on vacation, All My Children star Susan Lucci made her Broadway debut as Annie from December 27, 1999, until January 16, 2000.
 Peters and Wopat left the show on September 2, 2000.
 Former Charlie's Angels star Cheryl Ladd made her Broadway debut as Annie on September 6, 2000, with Patrick Cassidy as Frank Butler.
 Country music singer Reba McEntire made her Broadway debut as Annie from January 26, 2001, to June 22, 2001, opposite Brent Barrett as Frank.
 On June 23, 2001, former Wings star Crystal Bernard, who had been playing Annie in the national tour of Annie Get Your Gun, assumed the role of Annie in the Broadway production, with Tom Wopat returning as Frank Butler.

 2000 U.S. tour

 The 1999 Broadway production, in a "slightly revised version", toured in a U.S. national tour starting in Dallas, Texas, on July 25, 2000, with Marilu Henner and Rex Smith.
 Tom Wopat joined the tour in late October 2000, replacing Smith.

 2006 Prince Music Theater production

-In 2006, the Prince Music Theater of Philadelphia, Pennsylvania, revived the 1966 Lincoln Center Theater version for one month.
+In 2006, the Prince Music Theater of Philadelphia, revived the 1966 Lincoln Center Theater version for one month.
 This production starred Andrea McArdle (the original Annie of the 1977 Broadway musical Annie), Jeffrey Coon as Frank Butler, John Scherer as Charlie Davenport, Chris Councill as Buffalo Bill, Mary Martello as Dolly Tate, and Arthur Ryan as Sitting Bull.
 The production was well received by critics.
-The production was directed by Richard M. Parison, Jr. and choreographed by Mercedes Ellington.
+The production was directed by Richard M. Parison Jr. and choreographed by Mercedes Ellington.